mauriciotogneri/jan/README.md

 There are two types of expressions:

-* Non-Conditional: these expressions are evaluated and returned as a result.
+* _Non-Conditional_: these expressions are evaluated and returned as a result.
-* Conditional: these expressions evaluate a condition in order to determine if a value is returned or not.
+* _Conditional_: these expressions evaluate a condition in order to determine if a value is returned or not.
 There are two types of conditional expressions:

-Simple: the condition is evaluated and if it's true, the expression returns a value, otherwise the execution continues to the next expression.
+_Simple_: the condition is evaluated and if it is true, the expression returns a value, otherwise the execution continues to the next expression.

 Example: